-Wolfgang Theil studied Psychology, Economics and Political Science at Free University of Berlin with Klaus Holzkamp, Elmar Altvater and Hajo Riese.
+Wolfgang Theil studied Psychology, Political Science and Economics at Free University of Berlin with Klaus Holzkamp, Elmar Altvater and Hajo Riese.
 His primary interests were in epistemology – human model building and learning in general from a perspective of cultural historical psychology, cognitive science (embodied cognition, conceptual metaphor & conceptual blending theory), theories of percecption and learning.
 This included an interest in methodology and research methods / model building strategies in social science, the theory, epistemology, social history and sociology of western science, and evolutionary anthropology.
 His second major field of interest was Political Economy – with the goal of building a coherent theory of modern western civilization also known as “capitalism”, and applying his knowledge in epistemology and model building to that goal.
-After being involved in the discussions between the Berlin School of Monetary Keynesianism and the Bremen School of Ownership Economics regarding a new paradigm for monetary macroeconomics and publishing two papers on that debate, he soberly decided to leave academia to build his own business.
+After being involved in the discussions between the Berlin School of Monetary Keynesianism and the Bremen School of Ownership Economics on a new paradigm for monetary macroeconomics, and publishing two papers on that debate, he soberly decided to leave academia to build his own business.
 In 2011, the Eurozone crisis got him back to the drawing board not as an academic, but as a citizen: the practical necessities of the Eurozone crisis now inescapably dictated developing a systematically integrated view of private/public legal institutions, finance and macroeconomics to analyze the institutional, economic, financial and political aspects of that crisis in a unified way.
 He first presented some of the results at the 2016 WINIR Symposium on Property Rights in Bristol, UK (click here for the video, presentation and paper).
 In 2016, he co-founded ANEP economics e.V. to further develop and discuss this integrated view of “New European Political Economics”.
-In 2017, he presented our outline of a law- and accounting-based theory of money at the 2017 WINIR Conference, “Institutions and Open Societies” (click here for the presentation), and an overview of foundational concepts of the ANEP approach at our introductory seminar presented at BI Norwegian Business School, Oslo (click here for the video and here for the presentation slides).
+In 2017, he presented an outline of a law- and accounting-based theory of money at the 2017 WINIR Conference, “Institutions and Open Societies” (click here for the presentation), and an overview of foundational concepts of the ANEP approach at our introductory seminar presented at BI Norwegian Business School, Oslo (click here for the video and here for the presentation slides) .
 Wolfgang can be reached at wolfgang.theil[at]anep-economics[dot]org.